 «Escalating Privileges Through Better Communication»)

 While at BruCON, I presented my research on security deficiencies in electroencephalography (EEG) technologies.
 EEG is a non-invasive method of recording electrical brain activity (synaptic activity between neurons) taken from the scalp.
 EEG has increasingly been adopted across different industries, and I showed how the technology is prone to common network and application attacks.
 I demonstrated brain signal sniffing and data tampering through man-in-the-middle attacks, as well as denial-of-service bugs in EEG servers.
 Client-side applications that analyze EEG data are also prone to application flaws, and I showed how trivial fuzzing can uncover many of them.
-You can find the related material here: slides, demos (videos), and my live talk (video).
+You can find the related material here: slides, demos (videos) [resource no longer available], and my live talk (video).

 2. The city